wen704654328/Keras-MNIST/README.md

 # Keras-MNIST
-a pritice when I learn the book "Deep Learning With Python" Keras
+a practice when I learn the book "Deep Learning With Python" using Keras with Python3
-Python3